fuller-labtools/ctadipo-ai/README.md

 **Landmark model**

 - **Data:** **1,186 expert-reviewed scans from 856 animals**, acquired on two scanners.
-637 animals were scanned once, 108 twice and 111 three times, so **549 of the 1,186 scans share an animal with another scan** — which is why the validation split below is grouped by animal and not by scan.
-All of that is checkable from `model/oof.npz`, which carries an anonymous animal index and the fold assignment behind every number in this README.
+637 animals were scanned once, 108 twice and 111 three times, so **549 of the 1,186 scans share an animal with another scan**
 - **Labels:** the five craniocaudal planes as placed and corrected by an expert reviewer, scan by scan.
 - **Validation split:** **5-fold cross-validation, grouped by animal.** The cohort scans the same mouse at up to three timepoints, so a per-scan split would put one animal's baseline in training and its 12-month scan in validation, and report a number that means nothing for a new mouse.
-- **Craniocaudal direction** is not a separate label: it is whether the predicted lung apex is cranial of the predicted bladder.

 **Segmentation model**